CR6Community/CR-6-touchscreen/src/README.txt

 	Where X: is the drive where the SD card is mounted.

+Mac users may need to use this command line:

+    sudo newfs_msdos -F 32 -c 8 -v micro /dev/diskXXX

 If you can't find the option for 4KB sector size your SD card is too large.
 You can either use a smaller SD card or can shrink the partition in Disk Manager.